 Roads gradually improved in condition.
-The legislature authorized surveyors to take materials within the highway right of way to assist in building or repairing highways beginning in 1866.
+The legislature authorized surveyors to take materials within the highway right of way to assist in building or repairing highways beginning in 1866, without additional compensation.
 Selectmen could erect fences to prevent snowdrifts after 1868, and the following year could legally order hills graded and surfaces graveled.
 The removal of loose stones in the roadbed was targeted for special attention by the legislature after 1870, apparently to avoid slippage, and selectmen could be fined \$5 for failing to remove them.
 That same year towns were first given the authority to purchase the franchise of bridge companies, although the town was specifically prohibited from collecting tolls.
 Towns were also allowed to discontinue county roads that had not been used for more than one year.
 In 1874, the legislature established a process for draining low or swamp lands, giving selectmen the authority to apportion damages among affected landowners.

 Beginning in 1880, towns were required by law to levy a tax of twenty-five cents on the dollar of the grand list for highway purposes and could decide that it be collected entirely in money, as opposed to labor.
 These towns would then elect street commissioners, replacing the highway surveyors, and the tax collector would collect the tax.
-After 1880, a town was not liable for damage caused by the insufficiency of its highways, although the town would still be responsible for damages from bridges (and later culverts).62
+After 1880, a town was not liable for damage caused by the insufficiency of its highways, although the town was still responsible for damages from bridges (and later culverts).57

-The law governing the width of highways was amended in 1884, authorizing roads built in incorporated villages or cities used to connect with existing highways to be less than three rods.
-Towns were not to be assessed for maintaining a highway in another town, beginning that year, except for highways on or near the line.
-63
+The law governing width of highways in villages and cities was amended in 1884, authorizing roads used to connect with existing highways to be less than three rods.
+Towns were not to be assessed for maintaining a highway in another town, beginning that year, except for highways on or near the line.58

 In 1886, selectmen were given authority to lay out, establish and construct ditches, drains or watercourses across lands of individuals for the purpose of drainage.
 Landowners had to be compensated, but special benefits of the drainage could be considered in the award.
-That year selectmen were given authority to apply to the county if the town's highway tax was more than
+That year selectmen were given authority to apply to the county if the town's highway tax was more than an average of \$1.50 on a dollar of the grand list for an average of five years.
+The legislature also redefined alteration by including the raising or lowering of the road bed more than three feet as a taking of property.
+In such cases, the landowner was entitled to notice, a hearing and damages.
+Damages were also first available for resurveys as well as for laying out or altering highways in 1886.59

-58 G.S., 171-212.